 An average cost of $ 3,500 is expected if you decided to add a shower to your half-bathroom.
 However, the price might have some considerations depending on the new layout of the bath.

 New shower?
 It would be best if you retiled your bathroom too for a more contemporary look.
 The average price of new tiles is $1,000 for either porcelain or ceramic.
 This average cost might differ if you chose expensive alternatives such as glass tiles.

 You will need more space to install a bathtub or even a shower in a limited space.
 This might change the design of your present bathroom space and move the plumbing to new drain sites.
 You can work with an architect or structural engineer to add more space and redesign the layout.
 These professionals have a general average of $ 5,000, but it could be lesser for a bathroom.
 Contractors can also perform the layout and design work.

 DIY Bathroom Renovation or Remodel

 It is best to update your house before selling it since there are required inspections.
-If you want to have DIY work, fill yourself both with local and national codes, acquire proper permits, and complete all inspections.
-Ensuring that you’re up to code helps you prevent additional remodelling costs and even establish safety hazards.
+If you want DIY work, fill yourself with local and national codes, acquire proper permits, and complete all inspections.
+Ensuring that you’re up to code helps you prevent additional remodeling costs and even establish safety hazards.

 Hire a Pro

 You don’t want your money to end up with nothing.
-To ensure the return of the investment of your home sale, choosing professionals can help you remodel and renovate your room that is catchy and up to code.
-With their help, you don’t have anything to fret about; they would handle everything- from permits to inspections.
+To ensure the return of your home sale investment, choosing professionals can help you remodel and renovate your room that is catchy and up to code.
+With their help, you don’t have anything to fret about; they handle everything- from permits to inspections.
 Note that bathrooms are on top of the checklist by potential homebuyers, so you have to present them with a professional completion that would push them to buy your home.